beeware/toga/docs/reference/api/widgets/webview.rst

   ``file://`` URL.
 To serve local file content, run a web server on ``localhost`` using a background thread, and set the WebView's URL

 * On macOS, the "inspect element" feature is not enabled by default.
-Webview debugging is only available when your code is packaged as a full macOS app (e.g., with Briefcase).
+WebView debugging is only available when your code is packaged as a full macOS app (e.g., with Briefcase).
 To enable debugging, run: